eidolon-ai/agent-machine/k8s/Readme.md

 The `k8s-operator` target installs the Eidolon operator in your k8s cluster.
 This only needs to be done once.
 It is executing the following commands:

-* It first checks if helm and kubectl are installed
+* It first checks if `helm` and `kubectl` are installed.
-* It then checks the permissions of the current user to see if they can install the operator by running `./verify_k8s`
+* It then checks the permissions of the current user to see if they can install the operator by running `./verify_k8s`.
+* If you are NOT using Minikube locally, set the environment variable `DOCKER_REPO_URL` to the proper location.
+  * Linux/OSX: `export DOCKER_REPO_URL=<ip>:5000/my-eidolon-project`
+  * Windows (PowerShell): `$env:DOCKER_REPO_URL="<ip>:5000/my-eidolon-project"`
-* It then checks if the operator is already installed, if not, it installs the operator by running
+* It then checks if the operator is already installed.
+If not, it installs the operator by running:
   * `helm repo add eidolon https://eidolonai.com/charts`
-  * `helm install eidolon eidolon-operator/eidolon-operator-chart`
+  * `helm install eidolon eidolon/eidolon-operator-chart`
 * It does not try to update the operator.
-If you want to update the operator, you will need to run `helm upgrade eidolon eidolon-operator/eidolon-operator-chart`
+If you want to update the operator, you will need to run `helm upgrade eidolon eidolon/eidolon-operator-chart`.
+* If you are not running locally, then make sure to ignore the machine file to avoid checking in by running `git update-index --assume-unchanged k8s/ephemeral_machine.yaml`.

 These command should work for either a local k8s environment or a cloud based k8s environment.